 The statutory language proposed in this document would create a more accessible legal pathway to involuntary care for the sake of an individual's health and well-being than is presently available in most states.
-Ensuring that "placement options and a continuum of appropriate related services" are available for the court's referral and that those services are available before someone gets to the point of needing involuntary treatment services must be the key focus for our collective advocacy going forward.
+Ensuring that "placement options and a continuum of appropriate related services" are available for the court's referral and, more importantly, that those services are available before someone gets to the point of needing crisis intervention and involuntary care must remain the focus for our collective advocacy.

-Passing laws and changing practices within the justice system may be easier than creating an equitable system of housing, health care, supports, and services where there is little or none.
+Passing laws and changing practices within the justice system may be easier than creating an equitable continuity of housing, health care, supports, and services where there is little or none.
 In Colorado, Mental Health Colorado helped pass SB19-222 Individuals at Risk of Institutionalization: Concerning the improvement of access to behavioral health services for individuals at risk of institutionalization (see Appendix IV)-which was a triumph of bipartisan recognition that the state needs a safety net system to prevent vulnerable individuals with mental health and substance use need for care from becoming involved in the criminal justice system.
 But recognizing the need and passing the law is not like waving a magic wand.
-Implementation takes time and resources which may not always be adequate.
+Implementation takes time and resources and collaborative commitment which must be continuously cultivated.